wkentaro/jqk-python/README.md

 ### DISCLAIMER

-[Jqk](https://github.com/wkentaro/jqk), which is written by Rust language is much faster than this, so it is highly recommended over this Python version unless there is legitimate reasons.
+[Jqk](https://github.com/wkentaro/jqk), which is written in Rust language is much faster than this, so it is highly recommended over this Python version unless there is legitimate reasons.